Equity in Action Leadership Academy

 Session 3: Moving the Equity Imperative to Address Systemic Change Progress

 What barriers and challenges must be uncovered and addressed in order to create a system in which equitable practices are fully implemented in a culture that embraces access and opportunity?
 Participants will continue to build their capacity to create coherence within the system by maximizing shared accountability and embedding structures and processes that focus on deep learning practices.
-Using a coherence lens, trusted others will provide additional feedback for participant’s problems of practice.
+Using a coherence lens, presenters will provide additional feedback for participant’s problems of practice.

 (PSEL Standards 3, 5, 6, and 10)